 The Current Gridlock

 Social Security is unique because its depletion is the result of both the longevity of retirees that draw more benefits and demographic shifts resulting in a larger influx of retirees entering the program with far fewer workers paying in.
 Some of the most common policy options for reform that aim at extending the life of the program are met with disdain.
-For example, opposition to any form of tax increases prevents raising the current payroll tax of 12.4%, or raising the maximum taxable income for workers that could help finance more retirees.
+For example, opposition to any form of tax increases prevents raising the current payroll tax of 12.4% or raising the maximum taxable income for workers that could help finance more retirees.
 At the same time, changing the eligibility for receiving entitlements by raising the retirement age or by determining benefits based on means-testing individuals has met fierce opposition.
-In addition, large constituencies of retirees oppose elimination of the cost-of-living adjustments (COLAs) and other cuts to monthly benefits.
+In addition, large constituencies of retirees oppose the elimination of the cost-of-living adjustments (COLAs) and other cuts to monthly benefits.
 Some other financial suggestions, including investing a portion of the trust fund into stocks would help expand the longevity of the program, but the financial risks associated are unforeseeable and can hinder retirement security.

 The solutions presented are not entirely out of the question, and combined, they could actually help stabilize the program’s funding streams.

 However, the political feasibility of these suggestions remains minimal, with both sides sticking to their traditional views of maintaining the current program benefits for retirees and refusing to raise taxes on workers.
 Individuals with their own retirement accounts and savings are much better prepared as they can supplement their retirement income and are less reliant on entitlements.